sch3m4/farlo-ng/README.md

 ## Default passwords?

-Yes, the information has been taken from tools like wlandecrypter,jazzteldecrypter,decsagem,wlan4x....
+Yes, the information has been taken from tools like wlandecrypter, jazzteldecrypter, decsagem, wlan4x....

 If I have not mentioned you under "Credits", let me know to fix it.